ericksuzart/ENGC68/README.md

 ```

 This will run the image and mount the source directory as a volume in the container.
 This means that any changes made to the files in the source directory will be reflected in the container.

+## Using the packages

+If you don't want to work with docker an alternative is to download the packages inside the workspace folder and use them at your own workspace.
+The workspaces are configured as follows inside the docker image: IBVS_ws is set up to ubuntu 18.04 and ROS melodic while the omnirobot_ws is set up to ubuntu 20.04 and ROS noetic.